The mass accretion history of dark matter haloes down to Earth mass: MAH models

 where $S(M)$ is the mass variance of the present density field smoothed with a top-hat filter of radius $R=[M/(\frac{4}{3}\pi\bar\rho)]^{1/3}$, and $\delta_{c}(z)$ is the critical density for spherical collapse, linearly extrapolated to the present time.
 Eqn.~(\ref{eq:number weight function}) describes the average number of progenitors at redshift $z_1$, in the mass interval $(M_1,M_1+\mathrm{d}M_1)$, which have merged into a descendent halo of mass, $M_0$, at time $z_0$.
 The most massive progenitor (hereafter MMP) of a halo at redshift $z$ is derived by requiring the average number of progenitors above a given mass $M'$ to be exactly unity:

 We take the mean progenitor mass as our estimate of the MMP; this can be derived by solving the following equation,

 While this model is simple, it quite accurately predicts the MAHs of simulated rich galaxy clusters out to redshift 40, when such clusters were only $1/10^9$ of the mass at the present day \citep{gao2005early}.
-The model was later applied to predict MAHs of a suite of zoom-in high-resolution simulations of individual Milky Way-size dark matter haloes from the Aquarius simulations \citep{gao2010earliest}.
+The model was later applied to predict MAHs of a suite of zoom-in high-resolution simulations of individual Milky Way-size dark matter haloes from the Aquarius simulations.
+The agreement between the model and the simulations is very good \citep{gao2010earliest}.

 \item[ii)]{\bf The model of Correa et al. (2015)}

 Using a similar approach to that of G05, \citet{neistein2006natural} developed an analytical MAH model based on the EPS theory.
 In contrast with G05, this model describes the growth of a dark matter halo by following the main branch of its merger tree.
 In this model, the mass growth of the main progenitor is described by the differential equation,